ax.plot

 • label_dict – Map from metric name to shortened alias to use on plot.

-ax.plot.pareto_frontier.plot_multiple_pareto_frontiers(frontiers: Dict[str, ParetoFrontierResults], CI_level: float = 0.9, show_parameterization_on_hover: bool = True) AxPlotConfig[source]
+ax.plot.pareto_frontier.plot_multiple_pareto_frontiers(frontiers: dict[str, ParetoFrontierResults], CI_level: float = 0.9, show_parameterization_on_hover: bool = True) AxPlotConfig[source]

 Plot a Pareto frontier from a ParetoFrontierResults object.